spencerrex/getting-cleaning-data-project/CodeBook.md

 This codebook describes the variables found in average_of_all_measures_with_mean_or_std.txt.
 This file is the output of a series of calculations on the Samsung UCI_HAR Dataset.

+The activity column (column 1) is one of the six activities which the experiment subjects participated in when gathering this data, and contain the string value of the activity:
+1. WALKING
+2. WALKING_UPSTAIRS
+3. WALKING_DOWNSTAIRS
+4. SITTING
+5. STANDING
+6. LAYING

+The subject column (column 2), contains integers 1-30, with each number representing a different person in the experiment.

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database (columns 3-81) come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).